gerbenvoshol/sickle/README.md

 # sickle - A windowed adaptive trimming tool for FASTQ files using quality

+# NOTE: This is a BETA version with multithreading support do NOT use in production!!!

 ## About

 Most modern sequencing technologies produce reads that have